milenoss/mod-3-code-challenge/README.md

 - the number of likes
 - any comments in an unordered list

-(If you cannot get your fetch request to work correctly you can always use the example response above to append content to the DOM and work with for the subsequent steps)
+(If you cannot get your fetch request to work correctly, you can  use the example response above to append content to the DOM and attempt the subsequent steps)

 ## Step 2 - Like Feature (Frontend)

 The next feature to approach is the functionality to add likes to a picture.
-First get this working in the browser only without worrying about persistence.
+First, get this working in the browser only without worrying about persistence.

-Clicking the 'Like' button should increase the number of likes by one.
+Clicking the 'Like' button should increase the number of likes shown on the page by one.

 A user can like the same picture multiple times.